Moss-backed sparrow: Description

+It differs from the saffron-billed sparrow by a slightly narrower collar and a longer eyebrow spanning on both sides of the eye.

 Distribution and habitat

 The moss-backed sparrow is found in Bolivia from La Paz, Cochabamba, and Santa Cruz Departments into northwest Argentina as far south as Catamarca Province.

-The moss-backed sparrow is primarily inhabits tropical deciduous forest, both primary and second-growth.
+The moss-backed sparrow primarily inhabits tropical deciduous forest, both primary and second-growth.
 It is also often found near forest edges, interior openings, and along waterways.
 In elevation it ranges from sea level to 1400 m.

 Behavior

 Feeding

 Though the moss-backed sparrow's diet is not well known, it does include fruit, grain, and insects.

 Breeding

 The moss-backed sparrow nests from October into December.
 Its nest is enclosed and is built up to 1 m above ground.
 The mean clutch size is 2.8 eggs and the female does all the incubation.
 Both sexes feed nestilings.

 Status

 The IUCN has assessed the moss-backed sparrow as of Least Concern.
 Though its population has not been determined, it appears to be stable with no known substantial threats.
 The species is described as "fairly common".